MariuszFerdyn/azure-multiidp-app-proxy/README.md

 Address: 127.0.0.14
 ```
 Note the IP address.
-# Corect the enviorment variables that point to Hybrid connection
+# Correct the environment variables that point to the Hybrid connection
 ```
 az webapp config appsettings set \
   --resource-group "$resourceGroupName" \